-Triangle’s Prism Program offers a wide variety of employment, independent living, peer connections, and social skills programs for neurodiverse young adults who are often identified as high-functioning.
+Triangle’s Prism Program offers a wide variety of employment, independent living, peer connections, and social skills programs for autistic young adults.
 It features customized and flexible services that meet each person’s unique advancement goals with their input helping to shape daily services.

 Who is served by the Prism Program?